 - Attend your biometrics services appointment

-The first step in the Asylum Green Card application process is to complete Form I-485, Application to Register Permanent Residence or Adjust Status.
-This form is the official Green Card application.
-It is 20-pages long and collects information about the applicant, including your biographic information, immigration history, immigration status, marital status, and numerous other things about you.
+The first step in the asylum green card application process is to complete Form I-485: Application to Register Permanent Residence or Adjust Status.
+This 20-page form is the official green card application.
+It asks about your biographic information, immigration history, immigration status, marital status, and many other things.
 Form I-485 will also assess whether you fall under any of the grounds of inadmissibility.
 You can find the most recent version of Form I-485 on the USCIS website.

 When you have completed Form I-485, you should begin gathering your supporting documents.
 You’ll need the following things:

 - A copy of your asylum approval notice.

 - Proof of your identity, preferably a birth certificate with any foreign language translated into English